Shekhawati – An Open Air Art Gallery with Delhi And Taj Mahal

 Overnight at the Hotel in Agra.

-Taj Mahal or Crown of Palaces is a white marble mausoleum, built by Mughal Emperor Shah Jahan as a memorial to his beloved wife Mumtaz Mahal.
-A world-renowned wonder, Taj Mahal looks the same from all four sides and is widely recognized as "the jewel of Muslim art in India and one of the universally admired masterpieces of the world's heritage".
-The Taj Mahal is phenomenal not only in beauty but also in the deep planning and design that went into its making.
+Taj Mahal or Crown of Palaces is a white marble mausoleum, built by Mughal Emperor Shahjahan as a memorial to his beloved wife Mumtaz Mahal.
+A world-renowned wonder, Taj Mahal looks the same from all the four sides and is widely recognized as "the jewel of Muslim art in India and one of the universally admired masterpieces of the world's heritage".
+The Taj Mahal is phenomenal not in the beauty alone but in the deep planning and design that went into its making.
 This enchanting mausoleum started in 1631 and it took 22 years to complete with the help of an estimated 20,000 workers.
 (It remains closed on Fridays).

-Sometimes called the ‘Baby Taj’ because it resembled Agra’s most famous monument.
-However, Itimad-ud-Daulah’s Tomb was built before the Taj Mahal.
+Sometimes called the ‘Baby Taj’ because of its resemblance to Agra’s most famous monument.
+However Itimad-ud-Daulah’s Tomb was built before the Taj Mahal.
 A number of its stylistic features, such as a Tomb in white marble surrounded by a formal garden and the use of inlay work in the marble to create floral or geometric designs, inspired similar features of the Taj Mahal.

-Mehtab Bagh is a garden complex located just on the opposite side of the Yamuna River.
-One of the best places in Agra to enjoy the sunset with the rear view of the Taj Mahal.
+Mehtab Bagh is a garden Complex just located on the opposite side of the Yamuna River.
+One of the best place in Agra to enjoy the sunset with the rear view of Taj Mahal.

 Overnight at the Hotel in Agra.